Let’s jump right away to the learning process!

 There are many types of OLAP systems, depending on it’s structure characteristics.
 The most common ones are: MOLAP, ROLAP and HOLAP.

 The most important real world applications of these systems are: bussiness management and reporting, financial reporting, marketing, research and another data related issues.
 These processes are growing faster on these days, making them absolutely critical in a world that is becoming dependent of data.
-In the next paragraph we will provide a real world example of what we described before.
+In the next paragraph we have a real world example of what we described before.

 Online Transaction Processing is a information system type that prioritizes transaction processing, dealing with operational data.
-This kind of computer systems are identified by the large number of transactions they support, making them the best to address online application.
+This kind of computer systems are identified by the large number of transactions they support.
+Thus making them the best to address online application.
 The main applications of this method are all kind of transactional systems like databases, commercial, hospital applications and so on.